 If you have old clothing that is 100% cotton, we have good news for you.
 Cotton can be composted!
 Silk, wool, cashmere, hemp, bamboo, and linen clothing can also be composted.

 When you compost, you are turning these fabrics back into soil that can grow vegetables, fruits, and other plants.
 This is the best possible option for the environment.
+If you don't have a compost bin, you can easily find them online.
+We like this small white compost bin that comes with a charcoal filter.

 7. Bring to a Store for a Discount